anbrav0/anbrav0/README.md

 📚 My interests include substance use disorders, reproducible data and open sourced science.

-🔍 My goals are to continue improving my data science skills in R programming as well as continue my research in identifying risk factors in Latino/Latinx communities that contributed to the onset of adolescent and young adult substance abuse.
+🔍 My goals are to continue my research in identifying risk factors in Latino/Latinx communities that contributed to the onset of adolescent and young adult substance abuse.

 check out my How to Health Science with Ana Blog: https://anbrav0.github.io/R-health-blog/